 For stubborn stains such as road tar or bug stains, use an ammonia based glass cleaner or a small amount of rubbing alcohol on a damp cloth followed immediately by warm soapy water, and rinsing with clean water.
 This may not dissolve the road tar, but it will loosen tar and bug stains and remove them from the surface.
 Do not use solvent based cleaners on bird droppings or tree sap as these are water based stains.
 They can be dissolved using ammonia based glass cleaner, warm soapy water and a little "elbow grease".
-Once again, after removing stubborn stains immediately rinse with clean water.
+After removing stubborn stains immediately rinse with clean water.

-Section 13: Exterior
+SECTION 13: EXTERIOR

 Drying the recreation vehicle is just as important as washing your vehicle.
 Tap and well water contain many chemicals that could water stain your vehicle's finish.
 We suggest using a damp natural or synthetic chamois.
-There are other drying products such as lint-free micro-fiber towels that work just as well.
+Other drying products such as lint-free micro-fiber towels work as well.